kjxymful/Benchmarks.jl/README.md

 - RampUpBN : Starts with the a cycle, and adds bursting loops; g=2->4

-- SuddenBurstBN : Not implemented
+- StopBurstBN : Starts with the complicated cycle at g=9.25 and ends in a limit cycle at g=10.15

 ### Trial Benchmark Systems
 - trial_lorenz : a lorenz with parameter shifting from 22->28 across trials